2dareis2do/futurenet/README.md

 php index.php
 ```
 The script recursively iterates over directory to find any log files and then
-proceeds to beginning transforming to a csv file.
+proceeds to transform into a csv file.

-At the moment this is unfinished and not very OO but this is a starting point.